The Conversation: Have we just stumbled on the biggest productivity increase of the century?

 If the productivity gains made possible through remote work are to be shared by the entire community, substantial government action will be needed to make sure it happens.

-Most obviously, the higher rate of JobSeeker allowance has helped us get through the pandemic without the upsurge in suicide and other measures of social distress predicted by many.
+Most obviously, the higher rate of JobSeeker allowance has helped Australia get through the pandemic without the upsurge in suicide and other measures of social distress predicted by many.
 Returning to the poverty-level unemployment benefit (the old Newstart) would be a disaster.

 We'll need to change the way we support workers